stevebus/unrealdemo/README.md

 To deploy the backend Azure services involved, follow the instructions [here](docs/deploy-azure-resources.md).
 Note that there are a number of pieces of information you need to save from this process for later use.

-## Configure Unreal connections to Azure
+## Configure Unreal Connections to Azure

-TODO:
+Following [these instructions](docs/adt-link-plugin-ue.md) will get you set up with the ADT Link plugin for Unreal Engine and walks you through steps required for establishing a connection to ADT and creating virtual sensors in the example scene.

 ## Simulate Devices

 The next step is to simulate device data from our building IoT sensors.
 To set up the simulated devices, follow the instructions [here](docs/simulate-iot-devices.md)

 > NOTE:  the instructions referenced above describe an interactive simulation of devices run from your desktop, which we recommend running first.
-However, if you want or need to have the device simulation running all the time, follow the alternate instructions [here](/devices/kubernetes/dev-sim-aks.md) to run the mock-devices in a docker container in [Azure Kubernetes Service]
+However, if you want or need to have the device simulation running all the time, follow the alternate instructions [here](/devices/kubernetes/dev-sim-aks.md) to run the mock-devices in a docker container in [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/)

 ## View results in the Unreal Engine
+After following the three guides above, you should end up with a playable office scene that visualizes live data coming from your own Azure Digital Twin.